night010392/ERC20_Token/README.md

 # ERC20 Token
 ## 1. Goal ##
-This is the smart contract support ERC20 token transaction and satisifies the following functions.
+This is the smart contract supports ERC20 token transactions and satisifies the following functions.

  1-1.
 Clients can transact their ERC20 token with each other.
  1-2.
-Client can exchange NTD with ERC20 token.
+Client can exchange NTD to ERC20 token.
  ## 2. Role ##
   2-1.
 Client.
   2-2.
 Maintainer.
  ## 3. Function ##
+We divide all functions into client's one and maintainer's one.
- List the client's function can be called by client to fulfill the command client request.
+Client's functions can be called by client to fulfill the command client request.
- And list the maintainer's function can be called by maintainer to maintain the system.
+Maintainer's function can be called by maintainer to maintain the system.
   ### 3-1.
 Client's Function. ###
      3-1-1.
 Transfer: transact token with other client.
      3-1-2.
-Buy: exchange NTC with token.
+Buy: exchange NTD to this token.
      3-1-3.
-Balanceof: return the balance of client's token.
+Balanceof: return the balance of specific account's token.
   ### 3-2.
 Maintainer's Function. ###
    #### 3-2-1.
 Mint & Burn. ####
     3-2-1-1.
 Mint: mint the token to specific account with given amount.